Toric Sylvester forms

 \section{Application to toric elimination matrices}

-Our main motivation for studying the structure of the saturation of an ideal generated by generic sparse polynomials and for introducing Sylvester forms as generalizations of the toric Jacobian is for applications in elimination theory, in particular for solving sparse polynomial systems.
-Thus, in this section we introduce and study a new family of matrices whose construction uses toric Sylvester forms.
-It yields compact elimination matrices that can be used for solving 0-dimensional sparse polynomial systems via linear algebra methods; we refer the reader to \cite{emirismourrain,bender2021toric, telenthesis} for a thorough exposition of such solving methods that we will not discuss in this paper.
+An important motivation for studying the structure of the saturation of an ideal generated by generic sparse polynomials is for applications in elimination theory, in particular for solving sparse polynomial systems.
+In this section, we introduce a family of matrices whose construction involves toric Sylvester forms.
+It yields new compact elimination matrices that can be used for solving $0$-dimensional sparse polynomial systems via linear algebra methods.
+We refer the reader to \cite{emirismourrain,bender2021toric, telenthesis} for a thorough exposition of such methods that we will not discuss in this paper.

-In what follows, we will consider a \textit{smooth} projective toric variety $X_{\Sigma}$ and a generic sparse polynomial system defined by homogeneous polynomials $F_0, \dots, F_n$ as defined in \eqref{eq:Fi}.
-We need to assume additionally that $X_{\Sigma}$ is smooth because we will use the Grothendieck-Serre formula.
-However, we notice that this assumption is not strongly restrictive as $X_{\Sigma}$ could be replaced by one of its desingularization variety.
-Some desingularization procedures are described in \cite[Chapters 10,11]{coxlittleschneck}; if this variety has the positivity property with respect to some $\sigma$, then our approach can be applied by considering the same polytopes as nef divisors in this desingularization.
+In what follows, \lb{$X_{\Sigma}$ will denote a projective toric variety which is assumed to be smooth and $\sigma$-positive for some maximal cone $\sigma \in \Sigma(n)$, and we will consider a generic sparse polynomial system defined by homogeneous polynomials $F_0, \dots, F_n$ as defined in \eqref{eq:Fi}.
+We require $X_{\Sigma}$ to be smooth} because we will use the Grothendieck-Serre formula \eqref{grserre}.
+This setting covers many cases that are of interest for applications.
+We notice that the smoothness assumption is not very restrictive as $X_{\Sigma}$ can be replaced by one of its desingularization \cc{varieties} (see e.g.~\cite[Chapters 10,11]{coxlittleschneck}), \lb{but the preservation of the \cc{$\sigma$-positive} property under desingularization is not obvious}.

-The elimination matrices we will consider are universal with respect to the coefficients of the $F_i$'s, so we introduce the following notation to state and study rigorously their properties under specialization of these coefficients.
+\begin{notation} The elimination matrices we will consider are universal with respect to the coefficients of the $F_i$'s, so we introduce the following notation to study rigorously their properties under specialization of these coefficients.
 Recall that $I$ denotes the ideal in $C$ generated by $F_0,\ldots,F_n$.